harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

 NFT.Storage stores many copies of uploaded data on the public **IPFS** network and **Filecoin** network in two primary ways: in dedicated IPFS servers managed by NFT.Storage, and decentralized on [Filecoin](https://filecoin.io/).
 Since IPFS is a standard used by many different storage services, it's easy to redundantly store data uploaded to NFT.Storage on any other IPFS-compatible storage solutions.

-This tutorial will walk you through the process of creating a simple NFT demo on Harmony, using NFT.Storage to store off-chain NFT data on IPFS and Filecoin to achieve the total decentralization of your NFT.
+This tutorial will walk you through the process of creating a simple NFT on Harmony, using NFT.Storage to store off-chain NFT data on IPFS and Filecoin to achieve a fully decentralized, verifiable NFT.

 ### Overview

-What we will do in this tutorial:
+This tutorial will walk you through the process of creating a simple NFT on Harmony, using NFT.Storage to store off-chain NFT data on IPFS and Filecoin to achieve a fully decentralized, verifiable NFT.
+It is organized in 4 steps:

-1. Using Truffle to develop a HRC721/NFT smart contract
+1. Write an NFT smart contract using Truffle
-2. Connecting to Harmony blockchain via Metamaks
+2. Connect to Harmony blockchain via Metamask
-3. Uploading NFT assets via NFT.Storage
+3. Upload your NFT assets via NFT.Storage
 4. Invoking NFT smart contract to mint NFT via MetaMask

 ### Prerequisites

-This tutorial requires basic knowledge about harmony blockchain, HRC721/ERC721, Truffle and Metamask.
-Before you start this tutorial, make sure you have installed the necessary tools.
+This tutorial requires basic knowledge about Harmony blockchain, HRC721/ERC721, Truffle and Metamask.

+Before you start this tutorial, make sure you have installed these necessary tools:

 + [Node.js](https://nodejs.org/en/)
 + [Truffle](https://trufflesuite.com/docs/truffle/quickstart.html#installing-truffle)
 + [Metamask browser extension](https://metamask.io/download/)

-### Develop NFT smart contract
+### Part 1: Write the NFT smart contract

-In this step, we will create a react application and the import truffle to developer, compile and deploy our NFT smart contract.
+In this step, we will create a React application and use the Truffle framework to developer, compile, and deploy our NFT smart contract.

-1. **Create the react project and initialized Truffle**
+1. **Create the React project and initialize Truffle**

    ```shell
    npx create-react-app harmony-nft